audy/cram/readme.md

 Comparative Rapid Annotation of Metagenomes

 CRAM is a framework for building pipelines for metagenomic annotation.

-Two pipelines are included for 454 and Illumina generated metagenomes.
+Pipelines for Illumina and 454 are included.

 CRAM is licensed under the GNU GPL v3 Open Source license.